fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Tools for optimizing HP scaling units/skill scaling
  - Fix: See unit stats for whatever gear they have currently, not just for 6 pieces
  - Class/Element filter for Heroes tab
+ - Gear page, option to use more than one set/gear filter at time

  Already completed for 1.1 release:
  - Fix: Crit chance/crit damage uncapped in CP calculation